TSA officers are quitting as a funding standoff forces them to staff airports without pay

 For Cochems, the recent shutdowns have upended the sense of stability that drew him to federal service in the first place.
 He said he already works a seasonal side job screening college sports teams at airports to supplement his income.
 Now, with his TSA paychecks halted, even that isn’t enough to keep up with basic expenses.

-The financial pressure on his family intensified after his wife was unexpectedly laid off from her job while his income was on hold.
+The financial pressure on his family intensified after his wife was unexpectedly laid off from her job two weeks ago.

 “Every day I come to the airport and I look at the food drive, see what things I can get for my family,” he said, referring to the donations that his airport, like many others, are soliciting to help TSA workers.

-It's unclear how long airport screeners will be required to work while going unpaid.
+It's unclear how long airport screeners will have to keep working unpaid.
 Both chambers of Congress are scheduled to be out of Washington the first two weeks of April.
-Democrats have said the department won’t get funded until new restrictions are placed on federal immigration operations following the fatal shootings of Alex Pretti and Renee Good in Minneapolis earlier this year.
+And Democrats have said the department won’t get funded until new restrictions are placed on federal immigration operations following the fatal shootings of Alex Pretti and Renee Good in Minneapolis earlier this year.

 TSA officers missed their first full paycheck last weekend, and absences are climbing nationwide, according to Homeland Security.
 More than half of scheduled staff were absent Sunday at an airport in Houston.
 At Atlanta's Hartsfield-Jackson International Airport, 38% of officers missed work on Wednesday and 32% on Thursday.